SoraNav: Adaptive UAV Task-Centric Navigation via Zeroshot VLM Reasoning: Multi-modal Visual Annotation

 \subsection{Multi-layer Occupancy Map}

-To reduce annotation clutter and enable the VLM to interpret traversable regions across different heights, we encode the 3D scene as multi-layer 2D occupancy map $\mathcal{M}=\{m^h \mid h \in \mathcal{H}\}$ \cite{s22103690}, where $\mathcal{H}$ denotes the set of all height layers.
+To reduce annotation clutter and enable the VLM to interpret traversable regions across different heights, we encode the 3D scene as a multi-layer 2D occupancy map $\mathcal{M}=\{m^h\}$ \cite{s22103690}, where each $m^h$ is the 2D occupancy map at height layer $h$.
 Each cell is labeled as free, occupied, or unknown via raycasting.
-Frontiers are incrementally updated following \cite{zhou2020fuelfastuavexploration}, and for simplicity only the main plane and view point of each frontier in the 2D height layers are considered.
+Frontiers are incrementally updated following \cite{zhou2020fuelfastuavexploration}, and for simplicity only the main plane and viewpoint of each frontier in the 2D height layers are considered.